 Stained glass windows are both beautiful pieces of art and impressive tokens of history.
-While the methods of achieving such miraculous designs have no doubt changed over the years, let’s take a look into how stained glass windows are made today.
+While the methods of achieving such miraculous designs have no doubt changed over the years, let’s take a look at how stained glass windows are made today.

 Every piece of art begins with an outline, draught, or concept.
 Stained glass windows are no different; images and designs are sketched onto paper first, before any of the preparation with glass begins.
 These designs should be as accurate as possible – with all the relevant dimensions in place – as precision will be needed further down the line when crafting commences.